TylerNicholls/TheNebula/README.md

 correctly with the appropriate Cargo.toml file.

 ### building and running
-to build (compile) and run the project, in the project's root directory, type:
+To build (compile) and run the project, in the project's root directory, type:
 `
 $ cargo run
 `